Is Betting and Gambling Using A VPN legal?

 Betting Site Rules On Using VPN's

-From the betting sites point of view they often do not care what reasons you are using a VPN for, if they catch you betting using one they will likely terminate your account.
+From the betting sites point of view they often do not care what reasons you are using a VPN for, if they catch you betting using one they will likely terminate or at least limit your account.
 Most of the gambling companies you sign up with will have terms stating you cannot use a VPN to conceal your identity and many now employ software to try to spot those repeatedly using VPN's.

 It's not just masking the country you are in that concerns online bookmakers and casinos, they also know that VPN's can be used to conceal I.P. addresses helping users to sign up under several aliases.
 This trick is often to claim multiple welcome bonuses and falls under the category of 'bonus abuse'.